 Please use the Course Combine Request Form to complete your course combine request.
 Combines are completed in the order they are received.

 A Development Course allows you to request that a D2L course shell be created prior to the beginning of the semester.
-Official course shells for the upcoming semester become available to faculty members approximately two weeks prior to the course start date.
-The Development Course Request Form should be used if a faculty member desires to begin developing his or her course prior to this two week window.
+Official course shells for the upcoming semester become available to faculty members a minimum of four weeks prior to the course start date.
+The Development Course Request Form should be used if a faculty member desires to begin developing his or her course prior to this four week window.

 The Organizational Request Form should be used to request an organization type site in D2L.
 Organization sites are course shells created specifically for department, student organizations, student assessments, faculty organization and/or special committee use.